To apply for an On-Call firefighter vacancy you must:

 A: As with being a wholetime (full-time) firefighter there are opportunities for progression within the Service.
 As you qualify and develop as a firefighter you will receive pay increases.
 If you hope to progress your career as an on-call firefighter you can become a Crew Manager, Watch Manager, etc should the opportunity arise.

 A: How much you get paid is based on how many hours a week you are available.
-As a basic salary the hourly rate of pay is £10.46 and on average annual earnings are between £4,000 – £8,000.
-For more information on salaries please click here and read Appendix B.
+As a basic salary the hourly rate of pay is £11.05 (trainee level) and on average annual earnings are between £4,000 – £8,000.
+For more information on salaries please view the current operational pay scales and read Appendix B.

 A: Unfortunately you cannot transfer over.
 If there is a recruitment drive for wholetime firefighters you would still need to apply and go through the same recruitment process as all other applicants.